 Vienna is on the other side of Austria, so you might want to land in Munich or Salzburg.

-The Tyrol region has a lot to offer and you can plan a day tip to other sights in Tyrol and neighboring Salzburg region.
+The Tyrol region has a lot to offer, and you can plan a day trip to other sights in Tyrol and the neighboring Salzburg region.

-- Going am Wilden Kaiser – About 10 minutes drive tops!
-The starting point for the Wilderkaiser ski resort, Austria’s biggest Ski resort.
-Also famous for the beautiful view to the Wilder Kaiser.
+- Going am Wilden Kaiser - About 10 minutes drive tops!
+The starting point for the Wilderkaiser ski resort, Austria's biggest ski resort.
+Also famous for the beautiful view of the Wilder Kaiser.

 - Kufstein - 30 minutes drive across the mountains to Kufstein.
 This medieval city located next to the German border has a beautiful castle and is home to the world-famous Riedel glass company.